创建索引删除

 By default, the primary shard requires a quorum or majority of shard copies (where a shard copy can be a primary or a replica shard) to be available before even attempting a write operation.
 This is to prevent writing data to the ``wrong side'' of a network partition.
 A quorum is defined as:

-The allowed values for consistency are one (just the primary shard), all (the primary and all replicas) or the default quorum or majority of shard copies.
+(the primary and all replicas) or the default quorum

-Note that the number_of_replicas is the number of replicas specified in the index settings, not the number of replicas that are currently active.
+is the number of replicas specified in the index settings, not the number of replicas that are currently active.
 If you have specified that an index should have 3 replicas then a quorum would be:

 But if you only start 2 nodes, then there will be insufficient active shard copies to satisfy the quorum and you will be unable to index or delete any documents.